brent-ivens-hg/school/google_ads_display_certification.md

 ### Key Benefits of RDAs

-1. **Automation**:
-   Google uses machine learning to assemble and optimize ads for every placement, maximizing performance and reach.
+1. **Automation**: Google uses machine learning to assemble and optimize ads for every placement, maximizing performance and reach
-2. **Reach**:
-   RDAs automatically adjust size, appearance, and format to fit almost any ad slot, significantly expanding your potential audience.
+2. **Reach**: RDAs automatically adjust size, appearance, and format to fit almost any ad slot, significantly expanding your potential audience
-3. **Simplicity**:
-   RDAs reduce time spent managing ad portfolios, freeing you to focus on improving campaign performance.
+3. **Simplicity**: RDAs reduce time spent managing ad portfolios, freeing you to focus on improving campaign performance
-4. **Creative Testing**:
-   Google conducts billions of creative A/B tests to ensure your ads deliver the right message to the right user, improving engagement and conversions.
+4. **Creative Testing**: Google conducts billions of creative A/B tests to ensure your ads deliver the right message to the right user, improving engagement and conversions
-5. **Proven Performance**:
-   Advertisers see an average of 50% more conversions at a comparable CPA when adding RDAs to their campaigns.
+5. **Proven Performance**: Advertisers see an average of 50% more conversions at a comparable CPA when adding RDAs to their campaigns

 ### What are Uploaded Ads?